gallochris/dadgumboxscores/purpose/index.md

 Stop scouring different sites and wasting your time.
 Find any box score by season or opponent.
 Sort by wins or losses, location, conference or non-conference.
 And get exactly what you need without any headaches.

 This site only has box scores.
-Nothing else.
+Every so often, I do share some observations and opinions here: [fyi.dadgumboxscores.com](https://fyi.dadgumboxscores.com)

-It doesn't include schedules, analysis, or any other stats.
+But this site doesn't include schedules, player interviews or news, or any other stats.
 If you're looking for other places to find information like that, here's a few site recommendations and people to follow.

 - [goheels.com](http://goheels.com) - official site of UNC athletics